Glynde: Parish

-Originally Glynde lay within the 1530-acre (619 ha) Glynde parish, which was united with West Firle and Beddingham after the Second World War, to form Glynde and Beddingham.
-However, it is still a separate civil parish.
+Glynde is an ancient parish, which historically formed part of the hundred of Ringmer and Rape of Pevensey.
+Within the parish, overlooking the village of Glynde, is Mount Caburn, a 480 foot (146 m) isolated peak on top of which sits an Iron Age hill fort.

 The rectory of Glynde was held by the Abbots of Bec in Normandy from the Norman Conquest to Agincourt (1415).
 Henry V's brother, the Duke of Bedford, confiscated it and transferred it to the Dean and Chapter of Windsor (1421).
 They remain patrons to the living to this day.

 The present parish church of St Mary the Virgin, built by Richard Trevor to a design by Sir Thomas Robinson, was dedicated in 1765.
 The old parish church which it replaced appears to have been similar to many churches in the district, having nave, north aisle, and chancel, with south porch.
 The new church, in Palladian style, was faced in Sussex flints and lightened with windows of coloured lozenges of Flemish glass; these were taken out in the 19th century, but some of the glass remains in windows in Glynde Place.

 The war memorial, with the names of seventeen men of Glynde who fell in the two world wars, is of Portland stone and stands at the bottom of the churchyard, close to the road.

+The village was the home of Field Marshal Garnet, Viscount Wolesley (1833–1913) Commander-in-Chief of the British Army from the 1890s until his death in 1913.

+Glynde railway station opened in 1846.
+The station is actually in the neighbouring parish of Beddingham; the parish boundary follows the river of Glynde Reach.
+Glynde village now extends south of the river into the area of Beddingham parish around the station, including the rows of cottages called Trevor Gardens.

+Governance

+There are three tiers of local government covering Glynde, at parish, district and county level: Glynde and Beddingham Parish Council, Lewes District Council, and East Sussex County Council.
+The parish council is a grouped parish council, set up in 1972 to cover the two parishes of Beddingham and Glynde.
+The parish council meets at the Reading Room (built 1884) adjoining Trevor Gardens.